 It is also useful to make note of where your scanner is configured to store images after scanning, as this will come into play when you’re configuring scanning in Genie, depending on the methods of scanning in Genie you will be using.

 The bottom part of the ImagePro Control window (Special > ImagePro Control) contains your preferences.
-These settings are unique for each computer on the network.
+These settings are unique for each computer on the network, and the tickboxes shown in the window will depend on your Genie version and your operating system.
 Each of these is detailed below:

 - Acquire multiple images allows Genie to process multi-page documents.

 - Hide Device GUI will hide the scanner's user interface window when scanning a document.
 If this option is ticked, the Enable ADF and Enable Duplex Scanning options will become available.